mithun0119/NewsReaderAI/README.md

 Alternative Step2: Experimental UI

-This will run aflask app that starts a Webserver, similar to chatGPT, where you can chat on the web.
+This will run a flask app that starts a Webserver, similar to chatGPT, where you can chat on the web.
 ```bash
 python webapp.py
 ```